+What is Paleo about?
 I changed to eating Paleo back in Oct 2011.
-This means that I eat fresh veggies (organic when possible), healthy fats, grass fed meat (again – when possible), wild-caught fish, nuts and seeds and fruit.
-I no longer eat any grains, no processed food and no refined sugars.
+This means that and I eat fresh veggies (organic when possible), healthy fats, grass fed meat (again – when possible), wild-caught fish, nuts and seeds and fruit.
+I am trying to once again not eat any grains, processed food and no refined sugars.

 I changed how I ate that day, cutting out all sugars, rice and all wheat from my diet, at the time I really couldn’t bear to let go of my morning porridge.
 Three days later The Primal Blueprint by Mark Sisson arrived in the post and I devoured it like it was a strawberry cheesecake resulting in my being able to let the oats go too and become fully Primal.

 At the time I didn’t really know that there was a difference between Paleo and Primal so now I’d say that I am really more Primal as I do use dairy products from time to time, for me that’s the most obvious difference between the two.
 There are a few differences between being Primal and being Paleo however I don’t concern myself greatly with the fundamentalism.

 Why do I eat this way?
 I am so much healthier now than when I was eating grains.
 So far I have lost over three stone in weight, that’s 42lbs or about 20kg.
 I have more energy and engage in more outdoor activity than I did when I was carrying that extra weight.
 There are family members who have/had diabetes, alzheimers, arthritis and numerous allergies so it made sense to me to try to become healthier in order to avoid serious illness later in life.